ios-Stephens/PhotoClean/README.md

 # PhotoClean

-Do you have troubles for managing thousands of photos?
-Are you looking for a photo portfolio app?
-This is exactly you are looking for...
+Powerful photo cleaning tool for mobile phones,Reduce your phone space easily

+Supports the following features :
-Support import photos from iTunes file sharing.
+1.Support import photos from iTunes file sharing.
-Automatically clear photos what need to delete, Organize photos into folders and sub folders, support look and delete screen shot quickly.
+2.Automatically clear photos what need to delete.
+3.support look and delete screen shot quickly.

-Compress the large photos，can save much space with a little quality loss.
+4.Compress the large photos，can save much space with a little quality loss.

 It's free and powerful.